hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 Many of my customers would like to take advantage of the space savings promised by rollup.
 Their requirement is often like this:

-- For a limited period of time, such as the current and last month, keep the data at a relatively detailed level, such as daily of hourly.
+- For a limited period of time, such as the current and last month, keep the data at a relatively detailed level, such as daily or hourly.
 - Older data should be aggregated on a monthly level.

 Sometimes the requirement is a bit more complex, or staggered: